 Our experienced house parents get to know all of our residential students really well and they benefit from a very special home-like setting.
 Our less formal environment also lends itself to making life long friends so students will go home knowing that their Frensham experience will continue well into the future.

 YEARS 7 TO 10: HAMILTON HOUSE

-Coeducational, in keeping with our ethos and like all our boarding houses, boys and girls have bedrooms on separate floors.
+Coeducational, in keeping with our ethos, boys and girls have bedrooms on separate floors.
 But they share common areas for a wide variety of boarding activities - movie and games nights, cookery, yoga and more - not to mention coming together each evening to get their prep done.